OptMap: Geometric Map Distillation via Submodular Maximization: Abstract

 \section{Abstract}

 Autonomous robots rely on geometric maps to inform a diverse set of perception and decision-making algorithms.
-As autonomy requires reasoning and planning on multiple scales of the environment, each algorithm may require a different map for optimal performance.
-Light Detection And Ranging (LiDAR) sensors generate an abundance of geometric data to satisfy these diverse requirements, but selecting informative, size-constrained maps is computationally challenging as it requires solving an NP-hard combinatorial optimization.
-In this work we present OptMap: a geometric map distillation algorithm which achieves real-time, application-specific map generation via multiple theoretical and algorithmic innovations.
+As autonomy requires reasoning and planning on multiple scales, each algorithm may require a different map for optimal performance.
+LiDAR sensors generate an abundance of geometric data (up to 50 MB per second) to satisfy these diverse requirements.
+However, the point-based operations required to process perception data are both memory and computationally expensive.
+Such operations can be bypassed via learned representations that encode similarity, but selecting informative, size-constrained maps remains an NP-hard combinatorial problem.
+In this work we present OptMap: a geometric map distillation algorithm which achieves online, application-specific map generation via multiple theoretical and algorithmic innovations.
 A central feature is the maximization of set functions that exhibit diminishing returns, i.e., submodularity, using polynomial-time algorithms with provably near-optimal solutions.
-We formulate a novel submodular reward function which quantifies informativeness, reduces input set sizes, and minimizes bias in sequentially collected datasets.
+We formulate a novel submodular reward function which quantifies informativeness, reduces input set sizes, and minimizes solution bias.
 Further, we propose a dynamically reordered streaming submodular algorithm which improves empirical solution quality and addresses input order bias via an online approximation of the value of all scans.
 Testing was conducted on open-source and custom datasets with an emphasis on long-duration mapping sessions, highlighting OptMap's minimal computation requirements.
-Open-source ROS1 and ROS2 packages are available and can be used alongside any LiDAR SLAM algorithm.
+OptMap’s practical value is then illustrated through its application to online geometric change detection.
+Open-source ROS1 and ROS2 packages are available and can be used alongside any LiDAR odometry algorithm.